tombensve/SimplifiedAnnotationProcessor/README.md

 ## History

+## Version 1.3

+* Just bumped 3rd party versions.

+* Now requires a minimum of JDK 1.8!

 ## Version 1.2

 Brought up to date with other dependencies.
-Functionwise there is no difference.
+No functional difference.

 ### Version 1.1